Thanking the Thespians

 Complain less and practice gratitude.
 It is an incredible privilege to be pursuing artistry and attending college in the first place.

 Your life does not have to look like everyone else’s.
-Enjoy college now, there will always be outside shows to audition for, but school is temporary.
+Enjoy college now, there will always be shows to audition for, but school is temporary.

 Find people, passions, and rest outside of the theatre world.
 You are not just an artist, you’re a complex human being.